 TrainingS + Workshops

 UnCommon Law trains attorneys, social workers, therapists, law students, interns, and other counselors about the California parole process and how to prepare for it.
-By training others in UCL’s methods and approach, our unique model of parole representation can be accessed by many more people.
+By training others in UCL’s methods and approach, we are enabling our unique model of parole representation to be accessed by many more people.

 UCL also conducts group workshops inside, during which UCL guides groups of up to two hundred or more people at a time through the steps necessary to become parole ready.
 Through this approach, UCL provides a comprehensive overview of the parole hearing process, the applicable legal framework, inside programming, and the need to reflect on insight, remorse, responsibility, relapse prevention, and reentry.

 In these workshops, UCL uses a combination of teaching methods including presentation, personal narrative sharing, small group discussion, mock hearings, and Q & A sessions.
 UCL collaborates with partner agencies and resources, bringing in various presenters depending on prison or workshop location.